jake96bcit/How-to-setup-a-LAN-by-using-Ethernet/Report2:StraightNetwork.md

 	`ping 8.8.8.8`

 	(8.8.8.8 is google DNS)
 	By doing this, we are trying to see does computer 1 can connect to computer 2 or not, from computer 2 to computer 1, and whether these computers can connect to the internet or not by.

-# Connection Map

-Com1 <->| HUB |
-Com2 <->| HUB |
-(Other devices) <->| HUB |